openemr/openemr/API_README.md

 ## Authorization

 OpenEMR uses OIDC compliant authorization for API.
-SSL is required and setting baseurl at Administration->Config->Connectors->'Site Address (required for OAuth2 and FHIR)' is required.
+SSL is required and setting baseurl at Administration->Globals->Connectors->'Site Address (required for OAuth2 and FHIR)' is required.
 The listing of scopes can be found in below Scopes section.

 ### Scopes